Bhakti’s work is focused on couples and families while also advocating for children within the family system.

 How Bhakti Can Help:

 - She provides premarital counseling to help prepare couples (never married, second marriage, blended marriage) for a lifetime of successful partnership using the Gottman Method of Making Marriage Work.

 - She assists couples and families experiencing marital discord.
 Many couples and families undergo rough times during which they are often faced with problems they’re unable to resolve on their own.
 If the issues are merely relationship hiccups, Bhakti offers couples a wealth of information and interventions targeting relationship strengthening and communication enhancement.

-- If, however, couples find themselves on the brink of divorce, Bhakti offers a new model of intervention developed by renowned researcher, therapist, author and Director of the Marriage and Family Therapy Program at The University of Minnesota, William Doherty entitled Discernment Counseling.
-Discernment Counseling focuses on helping couples gain the clarity they need to make the decision—to either stay or divorce.
+- If, however, couples find themselves on the brink of divorce, Bhakti offers a new model of intervention known as marital mediation.
+Marital mediation focuses on helping the couple gain the clarity they need through negotiation to make the decision—to either work out their differences or divorce.

 - For those couples who have decided to divorce, want to stay out of court, want to avoid the expense of a divorce attorney, and wish to focus on the children (if any), Bhakti and her business partner, Pam Schneider, a long-time family attorney/mediator offer co-mediated family mediation through Family Mediation Solutions.
 If interested in a peaceful alternative to an otherwise adversarial process, please check out her mediation website: Family Mediation Solutions.